 Properties which are on the National Register of Historic Places or within a City Historic District (overlay zoning) are eligible for this incentive program, which amounts to abatement of any increased tax assessment resulting from a substantial and qualified rehabilitation or new construction.
 There is no maximum increased valuation limit.
 Renovation of an existing structure carries an abatement period of 10 years from the date of the increased assessment; new construction carries an abatement period of 5 years.
 The work must meet City Historic District requirements and the City’s Finance Director must approve a documentation package.
 The ordinance may be viewed from the City’s website.
 Contact the Department of Planning if you intend to apply.

-The Delaware Preservation Fund, a program under Preservation Delaware, provides
+The Delaware Preservation Fund, a program of Preservation Delaware, provides

-financial assistance to owners of historic properties, usually in the form of mini-grants
+financial assistance to owners of historic properties, usually in the form of small grants

 and loans for rehabilitation or restoration.
 Seed money for the Fund was provided